protosome/convergent_overlaps_aa_change/README.md

 ## Getting Started
 Follow these steps to get started with this project in Google Colab:

-### Clone the repositories and install required dependencies
+### Clone the Repositories and Install Required Dependencies
 Clone the repository as well as other required dependencies (eg, biopython, fair-esm, and s4pred):

 ```bash